 Dr. Thalia R. Goldstein is Associate Professor of Applied Developmental Psychology.
 Her work focuses on children's developing social and emotional skills, particularly theory of mind, empathy, and emotional control and regulation, and how such skills intersect with children's engagement in pretend play, theatre, drama, and other imaginative activities.
-She directs the SSIT lab (The Social Skills, Imagination, and Theatre Lab), which conducts research that looks both at the effects of engaging in pretend play and theatre on children's social-emotional skills, and how children understand and learn social information in fictional worlds.
+She directs the PLAY Lab (Play, Learning, Arts, and Youth Lab), which conducts research that looks both at the effects of engaging in pretend play and theatre on children's social-emotional skills, and how children understand and learn social information in fictional worlds.
 She is also the co-director of the National Endowment for the Arts Research Lab, the Mason Arts Research Center (MasonARC).

 Dr. Goldstein received a Ph.D. in Developmental Psychology in 2010 from Boston College.
 She completed post-doctoral training at Yale University from 2010-2012.
 Following this, she moved to Pace University, where she was assistant professor from 2013-2017 before joining Mason in Fall of 2017.
 Dr. Goldstein's research has been funded by grants from the National Science Foundation, the National Endowment for the Arts, The John Templeton Foundation, the Caplan Foundation, Arts Connection, and the Department of Homeland Security.
 Her papers have appeared in Child Development, Trends in Cognitive Science, Journal of Cognition and Development, and Developmental Science, among others.
-Dr. Goldstein serves on the editorial boards of the journals Empirical Studies in the Arts, Creativity Research Journal, and Imagination Cognition and Personality, and she is the current co-editor of the APA Division 10 Journal, Psychology of Aesthetics, Creativity, and the Arts, and a Fellow of Division 10 of the American Psychological Association.
+Dr. Goldstein serves on the editorial boards of the journals Empirical Studies in the Arts, Creativity Research Journal, and Imagination, Cognition, and Personality, she is the current co-editor of the journal Psychology of Aesthetics, Creativity, and the Arts, and a Fellow of Division 10 of the American Psychological Association.